Leveraging Design-Aware Context in Large Language Models for Code Comment Generation

 \subsection{Human Experiments}

-We conduct two experiments, one for bug-fixing and one for enhancing new functionalities.
-We choose these, because these two tasks comprise of more than 60\% of the tasks of a developer. \\
+We conducted two experiments: one for bug-fixing and one for enhancing new functionalities.
+We choose these because typically developers spend their majority of time on these tasks \cite{rollbar2021,linearb2024}. \\

-\emph{\textbf{Bug-fixing.}} From Figure \ref{fig:Perf_d} and Table \ref{tab:debug_time}, we can clearly see that \texttt{OpenAI o3} significantly decreases the bug-fixing time.
-Also, comment-less codes took much longer to fix, as there was no information on the bug.
+{ }\emph{\textbf{Bug-fixing.}} From Figure \ref{fig:Perf_d} and Table \ref{tab:debug_time}, we can clearly see that \texttt{OpenAI o3} significantly decreases the bug-fixing time.
+Also, comment-less code took much longer to fix, as there was no information on the bug.
 This shows that comments are useful for a maintainer, and that LLMs can generate comments which can be more useful for novice coders.
-However, we can also see that ASTs caused more harm than good as a context, increasing the time taken.\\ \emph{\textbf{Enhancements in the codebase.}} We see a less pronounced, but similar effect from design documents, as seen in Table \ref{tab:imple_time}.
-This occurs becuase the comments reduce code understanding time, and to the time to write the code.
-Also, Figure \ref{fig:Perf_i} shows the effect of design documents and ASTs in context.
-While design docs hasten the understanding, ASTs hinder it, making the task take longer.
+However, we can also see that ASTs caused more harm than good as context and increased time taken. \\ \emph{\textbf{Enhancements in the codebase.}} We see a less pronounced, but similar effect, from design documents (Table \ref{tab:imple_time}).
+This occurs because comments reduce the time to understand and write code.
+Also, Figure \ref{fig:Perf_i} shows the effect of design documents and ASTs as context.
+While design documents hasten understanding, ASTs hinder it and make the task longer to complete.